-We’ll look at tools ranging from social media monitoring to slick video making platforms, and provide you with insights to determine which ones will work best for your business.
+We’ll look at tools ranging from social media monitoring to slick video-making platforms and provide you with insights to determine which ones will work best for your business.

 Social media offers new businesses an opportunity to gain an affordable foothold in their marketplace, but only if you are consistently up-to-date with what is being said about you and by whom.

-Mention Monitoring is a tool that enables business like yours to monitor what’s happening online, so you can listen to your audience and update your social media as it happens.
+Mention Monitoring is a tool that enables businesses like yours to monitor what’s happening online, so you can listen to your audience and update your social media as it happens.
 These are the main features: